implicitDeclaration/inner/README.md

 The implementation of this project is based on pytorch 1.13 with python 3.7.0

+INNER was evaluated on CIFAR10, CIFAR100, GTSRB, and ImageNet10.
+CIFAR10 and CIFAR100 can be downloaded automatically (in *~/datasets* by default).
+GTSRB and ImageNet10 need to be placed in the dataset folder.
+I will upload ImageNet10 soon.

+Modify `get_standard` and `get_backdoor` functions in *~/utils/makedataset.py* if you want to train models on your own data.

 # Useage
 put your dataset, e.g., cifar10 in the folder of './dataset/cifar10', so the code can find the data